 Because of the low oral bioavailability of ADCs, such drugs are administered by intravenous injection.
 ADCs circulating in the blood first find and bind their target cells.
 After binding, the ADC-antigen complex is internalized by clathrin-mediated endocytosis to form an early endosome containing an ADC-antigen complex (Fig. 2A).
 The early endosome eventually develops into a secondary endosome prior to fusion with the lysosome.
 For ADCs with cleavable linkers, the cleavage mechanism (eg hydrolysis, protease cleavage, disulfide bond cleavage) may occur either in the early endosome or in the secondary endosome, but don’t occur in Lysosomal transport phase.
 However, for ADCs with noncleavable linkers, the release of toxic payloads (drugs) is achieved by complete protein degradation in lysosomes: proton pumps in lysosomes create an acidic environment that promotes proteases (eg cathepsin-B, plasmin) mediated proteolytic cleavage.

-To date, a total of eleven ADCs have been approved by the FDA, including: ado-trastuzumab emtansine (Kadcyla™), brentuximab vedotin (Adcetris™), inotuzumab ozogamicin (Besponsa™), gemtuzumab ozogamicin (Mylotarg™) , Moxetumomab pasudotox (Lumoxiti™), polatuzumab vedotin-piiq (Polivy™), Enfortumab vedotin (Padcev™), Sacituzumab govitecan (Trodelvy), Trastuzumab deruxtecan (Enhertu™), belantamab mafodotin-blmf (Blenrep™) and loncastuximab tesirine-lpyl (ZYNLONTA™).
+To date, a total of twelve ADCs have been approved by the FDA, including: ado-trastuzumab emtansine (Kadcyla™), brentuximab vedotin (Adcetris™), inotuzumab ozogamicin (Besponsa™), gemtuzumab ozogamicin (Mylotarg™) , Moxetumomab pasudotox (Lumoxiti™), polatuzumab vedotin-piiq (Polivy™), Enfortumab vedotin (Padcev™), Sacituzumab govitecan (Trodelvy), Trastuzumab deruxtecan (Enhertu™), belantamab mafodotin-blmf (Blenrep™) , loncastuximab tesirine-lpyl (ZYNLONTA™), and tisotumab vedotin-tftv (Tivdak).
 Table 1 summarizes the design, approved indications, doses, and adverse events of these drugs.

 ||relapsed acute myelogenous leukemia (AML)